 “content-managment” is the subsite, “wordpress-basics” is the parent page, and “page attributes” is the page slug, as described previously in the Title and URL page.

-This is also where you will set the page template.
+Also on the right side of the “Edit Page” page you will set the page template as shown in figure 2.
 The page templates used on maine.edu are:

 - Feature: This is a full width page with a hero image above the page title.
 This template does not have a sidebar.
 View an example of a page using the Feature template.

 - Feature – Sidebar: This is a page with a sidebar menu and hero image above the page title.
 View an example of a page using the Feature – Sidebar template.

 - Fullwidth: This is a full width page with no sidebar menu and no hero image.
 View an example of a page using the Fullwidth template.